ethereum/pm/Breakout-Room/4844-readiness-checklist.md

 # EIP-4844 Readiness Checklist

 This document is meant to capture various tasks that need to be completed before EIP-4844 is ready to be scheduled for mainnet deployement.
-Several [breakout rooms](https://github.com/ethereum/pm/issues?q=is%3Aissue+%22breakout+room%22+4844) have taken place to discuss the EIP.
-Notes from these sessions are available [here](https://docs.google.com/document/d/1KgKZnb5P07rdLBb_nRCaXhzG_4PBoZXtFQNzKO2mrvc/edit#heading=h.c0273egri56a).
 Github handles for owners of various tasks are indicated between parentheses beside the task.
 If are working on something not listed here, please open a PR against this file to indicate it.

 ## Specs